 The summer solstice occurs between 20th and 22nd June in the Northern hemisphere.
 It marks the longest day of the year and the start of astronomic summer.
-In 2020 it occurs on 20th June 10.43pm in the UK.

 The changing of seasons are a time of transformation, change, nature and new beginnings.
 So this time of year is an opportunity to take stock, set our intentions and review those we might have made at New Year.
 We can use our yoga practice to support this process by including practices that create heat in the body and build our inner strength.

 1. Stoke up your Agni, your inner fire

 In Ayurveda, yoga’s sister science, Agni is our inner fire.
 It allows us to burn off and assimilate not only food but also thoughts, emotions and stories we no longer need.
 We can stimulate Agni through certain types of foods like ginger, black pepper, through practices including Kapalabhati Pranayama and yoga poses that target the abdominals like Boat pose or Bow pose.

 2. Give gratitude to the sun with Sun Salutations

 The summer solstice is also a time to honour the sun.
 International Yoga Day falls on June 21st each year, and is often celebrated around the world by performing 108 Sun Salutations.
 I took part in the 108 challenge with Esther and Agnes a few years back and personally found the repetition created a beautiful meditative effect – but it’s not for everyone.
 Practicing just one Sun Salutation slowly and mindfully with intention can bring the same benefits.

 3. Focus on your Manipura Chakra – Solar Plexus chakra